Tips on Working with an Interpreter

 Yes!
 Many customers request the same gender for medical appointments, etc. We accommodate this preference whenever possible.

 Interpreters working with RISE have the legal and ethical responsibility to protect and preserve all client information in accordance with state and federal laws, NAD-RID Code of Professional Conduct and RISE policies.
+All RISE interpreters are HIPAA trained.

 A trilingual interpreter is commonly used to describe an interpreter fluent in English, Spanish, and American Sign Language.